danc/kalliope_neuron_arithmetics/README.md

 ## Synopsis

-Kalliope neuron asks some random basic integer arithmetics like n1 operator n2 where n1, n2 are integers and operator is "+", "-", "\*" or "/" such that result of n1 operator n2 is less than a given number maxresult.
+Kalliope neuron which asks some random basic integer arithmetics like n1 operator n2 where n1, n2 are integers and operator is "+", "-", "\*" or "/" such that result of n1 operator n2 is less than a given number maxresult.

 ## Installation